AntoniaSophia/VehicleDetection/solution/P5_writeup_Antonia.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook [Notebook](https://github.com/AntoniaSophia/VehicleDetection/blob/master/solution/VehicleDetection.ipynb) in cell ??.
+The code for this step is contained in the first code cell of the IPython notebook [Notebook](https://github.com/AntoniaSophia/VehicleDetection/blob/master/solution/VehicleDetection.ipynb) in cells 9-13.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: